Traveling to London for the First Time: Tips & Tricks for Your Visit

 One thing you should know is that if you use a card, often, you need one with a chip and a 4-digit PIN.
 Make sure that you know your PIN number by heart!
 You’ll need a credit card with a PIN for most payments all over Europe.
 Some places might still accept a card with your signature, but often, they don’t even know that they can or how to approach it because nobody in Europe uses that system anymore.

-Good to know: When using an ATM or paying for purchases, you’ll be asked to choose currency – either local currency (UK pound sterling) or your own currency (US dollar if you’re traveling from the US, or Euro if you’re from Europe).
-Always choose to pay in local currency (UK pound sterling) and let your own bank do the currency transaction, or you risk losing a lot of money.
-A lot.
+PRO TIP: When using an ATM or paying for purchases, you’ll be asked to choose currency – either local currency (UK pound sterling) or your own currency (US dollar if you’re traveling from the US, or Euro if you’re from Europe).
+Always choose to pay in local currency (UK pound sterling) and let your own bank do the currency transaction – you always get a better rate.

-TIP: If you don’t have the right credit card with a chip and a 4-digit pin, check out this selection of the best American credit cards for travel.
-I recommend choosing a card with no foreign transaction fees.
+TIP: If you are from the US and need a good credit card for travel, check out this selection of the best American credit cards for travel.
+We recommend choosing a card with no foreign transaction fees.

 London travel tips - paying by card